-An articulation agreement between UMUC's Undergraduate School and Graduate School allows eligible students who complete their undergraduate degree at UMUC with a major in social science to reduce their total coursework for the Master of Arts in Teaching by 12 credits (two courses) and complete both degrees with a total of 138 credits of coursework.
+An articulation agreement between UMGC's Undergraduate School and Graduate School allows eligible students who complete their undergraduate degree at UMGC with a major in social science to reduce their total coursework for the Master of Arts in Teaching by 12 credits (three courses, including the noncredit introductory course UCSP 615) and complete both degrees with a total of 138 credits of coursework.
 More information is available in the graduate catalog.

 A degree with a major in social science requires the successful completion of 120 credits of coursework, including 30 credits for the major; 41 credits in general education requirements; and 49 credits in the minor, electives, and other degree requirements.
+As part of the 120 credits required for the degree, you must also complete all related required coursework, which may be applied to general education or elective requirements.
 At least 15 credits in the major must be earned in upper-level courses (numbered 300 or above).
 See p.
 9 for information on overall degree requirements.